palaseus/Adrenochain/docs/DEVELOPER_GUIDE.md

 ## Conclusion

-This developer guide provides a comprehensive overview of developing on the GoChain platform.
+This developer guide provides a comprehensive overview of developing on the adrenochain platform.
 For more detailed information, refer to the specific component documentation and API references.

 ### Next Steps